Sandra Susanibar-Adaniya, MD, MS

 Andrew Lane, MD, PhD

-Associate Professor of Medicine, Harvard Medical School, Director, Blastic Plasmacytoid Dendritic Cell Neoplasm Center, Physician, Dana Farber Cancer Institute
+Associate Professor of Medicine, Harvard Medical School, Director, Blastic Plasmacytoid Dendritic Cell Neoplasm Center, Physician, Dana Farber Cancer Institute, Boston, MA

 Dr. Andrew Lane, MD, PhD is currently an Associate Professor of Medicine at Harvard Medical School and an institute physician at Dana Faber Cancer Institute.
 Dr. Lane received his MD and PhD degrees from Washington University.
 He completed his residency in internal medicine at Brigham and Women's Hospital, and his fellowships in hematology and medical oncology at Dana Farber Cancer Institute (DFCI).
 His research focuses on developing new treatments for leukemia by studying the genetic changes that occur in cancer and how they alter the normal development of blood cells.
 Dr. Lane’s laboratory focuses on hematopoietic stem/progenitor cell biology and leukemia.
 The lab investigates genetic and epigenetic alterations that lead to aberrant signaling, changes in chromatin state, and functionally relevant modifications to the transcriptome in leukemia.
 The primary goal is to characterize the abnormal biology of transformed blood cells to develop novel therapeutic strategies.
 Dr. Lane’s research encompasses acute myeloid leukemia (AML), acute lymphoid leukemia (ALL), and blastic plasmacytoid dendritic cell neoplasm (BPDCN).
 His team is also interested in understanding sex bias in cancer genomes and how these differences translate to variations in malignancy incidence and therapy outcomes.
 Additionally, the lab studies resistance to leukemia therapies, including in leukemia stem cells and measurable residual disease (MRD), through genomic characterization—such as DNA and RNA sequencing, including single-cell approaches—of patient samples collected before and during progression after specific treatments.
 Dr. Lane’s lab discoveries have led to new combination therapies that overcome targeted therapy resistance.
 He now leads several phase 1-2 clinical trials to test these strategies in patients with blood cancer.